Tilko/SerDesJavaDataModelGenerator/README.md

 ## Features/work that might came later:
-- JSON as valid input to build a generated model instance
-- regression tests for all features
+- to do regression tests for all features
-- add some user error feedbacks
+- to improve user error feedbacks